 If you’re tempted to invest in a big pressie at one I’d suggest a kitchen.
 All children love to mimic their parents and this gives them great opportunity.
 It really does grow with them and will last well into them going to school and beyond.
 We chose the Ikea Spisig version as it fits perfectly in the space we had and we followed some Ikea Hacks to personalise it.
 Which is a great way to fit in with any decor.
 It can also double up as a puppet theatre cafe, shop just by turning it around.

-Or you could blow the budget and get a bigger one already specced up like this one from The Modern Nursery £190 available in two other colour ways.
+Or you could blow the budget and get a bigger one already specced up like this one from John Lewis.

-Or a ball pit - this was a huge hit but you do need a reasonable amount of space if keeping inside.
-This option from The Modern Nursery is gorgeous £120 or if you have a smaller space we doubled up and bought a paddling pool that could be deflated when we needed more space but also used in the summer too for swimming.
+Or a ball pit - this was a huge hit, but you do need a reasonable amount of space if keeping inside.
+This option from Kiddy Moon is gorgeous, and can be bought add ons like a slide or climbing elements. if you have a smaller space we doubled up and bought a paddling pool that could be deflated when we needed more space, but also used in the summer too for swimming.

 What do you think?
 Did you find something you like?
 Let us know if your little one has a fave present for their first birthday.